beerjs/sofia/README.md

 RSVP: **[Here](https://www.facebook.com/events/779773942088779/), (you can join SofiaJS [here](https://www.facebook.com/groups/292135280802776/))**

+We will have free beer, by our sponsor [Dodona](http://www.dodona.info/).

+By the way, they are [looking for their rockstar Node.js developer](http://jobio.me/en/jobquest/153/).

 ## Want to join?

 Click the <img src="http://beerjs.github.io/sf/assets/watch.png" height="18"> button on this repo (star us too!) to get notified of upcoming meeting dates or date and location changes.
 Also, join [SofiaJS' facebook page](https://www.facebook.com/groups/292135280802776/), and keep your eye on the ['Meetup' label](https://github.com/beerjs/sofia/issues?labels=meetup&page=1&state=open).